 Use of your information

-We use your information to provide our service to you and to support your relationship with us, and, if you agree, to send you information about other services we think may be of interest to you.
+We use your information to provide our service to you and to support your relationship with us.
 We use your information collected from this site to personalise your repeat visits to this site.
 We do not disclose or sell your information outside our corporate group.
+We may obtain information about you via third party sources, such as public databases and social media platforms.
+We take steps to ensure that such third parties are legally permitted or required to disclose such information to us.

 We may use your information to send you information about products, services, promotions and events which may be of interest to you.
 You can opt-out of receiving marketing communications from us at any time by contacting us at email@example.com.